gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

 * no code changes without a corresponding test
 * no bugfix without a test demonstrating the bug is indeed fixed
 * unit test should be fast, so developers run them continuously
-* unit test code coverage should be at a reasonable level, ~70%, don't strive for 100%
+* unit test code coverage should be at a reasonable level like ~70%

 At Google, they practice the [Beyonce Rule "If you liked it, you shoulda put a test on